#ChulaCounts – Census 2020 https://www.chulavistaca.gov/residents/census

 MEMBER ROSTER | CONTACT THE COMMISSION

 The board is composed of eleven members appointed to four-year terms on a staggered basis.
+All terms expire on June 30th on the year listed below.

 The Commission is tasked with accomplishing, among other things: